Towards Accelerated Model Training via Bayesian Data Selection: Methodology

 Rewriting $p(y|x, \mathcal{D}_{t-1})$ as $\mathbb{E}_{p(\theta|\mathcal{D}_{t-1})} p(y|x, \theta)$, we can subsequently convert \cref{eq:obj} to the following maximization problem:

 The presented objective is intriguing for several reasons.
 Firstly, the first term and $\alpha$ times the third term perform expectation and logarithm operations in reverse order, resulting in a quantity similar to the uncertainty estimates in Bayesian deep learning~\cite{smith2018understanding} (nonetheless, our objective involves data labels).
 Additionally, the third term helps to prevent the selection of redundant samples.
-And, the second term prioritizes points with high semantic alignment with their annotations since the validation data follows the ground truth data generating distribution.
+And, the second term prioritizes points with high semantic alignment with their annotations.
 These three forces are integrated adaptively to accelerate model training across various stages.